showaykerker/better-daily-notes-obsidian-plugin/README.md

 ### Updating to latest version
 It should be easy to update the version of this plugin if I correctly installed it through BRAT.
 Simply use the BRAT command to update.

+### Installing a specific version
+If you want to install a specific version or a pre-release version of this plugin, you can use BRAT's `Add Beta plugin with frozen version` feature.

+After following these steps, you should be able to install the desired version of the plugin.

 ## Development
 This plugin is built with TypeScript.
 Here's how to contribute:
 1. Clone the repository.